Asian Style- Eggplantplant (Aubergine)

 Notes on ingredients

-For the complete list of ingredients and measurements with a printable recipe, please see the RECIPE CARD at the bottom of this post.
+Find the complete list of ingredients, quantities, and instructions in the PRINTABLE RECIPE CARD at the end of this post.

-Aubergines – Once you have washed and sliced the aubergine, sprinkle generously with salt.
+Aubergines – Once you have washed and sliced the aubergine, generously sprinkle it with salt.
 Leave it for about 20 minutes.
-This will remove some of the bitterness from the aubergine and bring out some of the moisture so the vegetable doesn’t need as much oil to fry it in.
+This will remove some of the bitterness from the aubergine and bring out some of the moisture, so the vegetable doesn’t need as much oil to fry in.

-Soya Sauce – I have used the light version of the soya sauce which has less salt.
+Soy Sauce – I have used the light version of soy sauce, which has less salt.

 Virgin Olive Oil – I always use one of the best organic brands from Cal Valls